Large, boutique-style hostels are emerging as a tour de force in Europe's major cities.

-I enjoyed the experience so much, I immediately booked a few nights at the newer Wombat's Hostel in Budapest.
+I enjoyed the experience so much I immediately booked a few nights at the newer Wombat's Hostel in Budapest.

 If they said it was a top-notch place, I had to check it out for myself.

 London is a humongous city, and one can find hostels scattered in the various neighborhoods.

-The underground station had direct access to the Northern and Bakerloo lines, so getting to major tourist sites, such as Trafalgar Square and the London Bridge, as well as my favorite part of the city, Picadilly Circus, was quite easy.
+The underground station had direct access to the Northern and Bakerloo lines, so getting to major tourist sites, such as Trafalgar Square and the London Bridge, and my favorite part of the city, Picadilly Circus, was relatively easy.

-The neighborhood itself felt very working class, and very diverse.
+The neighborhood itself felt very working-class and very diverse.

-For example, when I met up with a Colombian friend of mine, she mentioned going there specifically to get arepas, a traditional food from Colombia.
+For example, when I met up with a Colombian friend, she mentioned going there specifically to get arepas, traditional food from Colombia.

-My stay was in an 8-person dorm, made up of 4 bunk beds.
+My stay was in an 8-person dorm made up of 4 bunk beds.
 Each of the beds featured a privacy curtain, which I've grown to appreciate.

 While it's nice to have a little privacy, I've found their ability to block out light allows me to get a better night's sleep.